Hope Without Commitment

 The NA meeting format can vary from meeting to meeting and group to group.
 However, there are certain commonalities.
 These meetings are always in a group format, and there is a consistent focus on coming together to help each other stay clean.

-Narcotics Anonymous meetings are run independently and are not affiliated with larger organizations.
+Narcotics Anonymous near me meetings are run independently and are not affiliated with larger organizations.
 They are not designed to pressure attendees into specific religious or political views, and they do not work with law enforcement.
 NA welcomes people of any age, race, sexual identity, ability, creed, or religion.

 Addressing the Myths

 Due to inaccurate portrayals in the media, there are a lot of misconceptions about what is an NA meeting.
 These can cause addicts to avoid meetings that have the potential to change their lives.
-The following are some of the most damaging myths about what an NA meeting is.

 - NA is only for those addicted to hard substances such as crack and heroin.
 But according to a survey of NA members, alcohol and cannabis are the most common habitually used substances.

 - Everybody has to stand up and give a speech.
 While meetings do make time for attendees to speak, there is no requirement that anyone has to stand up and make a speech at any point in their journey with the program.

 - Narcotics Anonymous is only for Christians.
 Depending on the meeting, there may be direct references to God or more general references to a higher power.
 However, these references are kept general in most NA meetings, allowing people of any religion, or no religion, to benefit from attendance.
 While Church-led programs will differ, most NA meetings do not utilize religious texts.

 - Gatherings are clinical in nature.
 On television and in movies, these meetings are always led by healthcare professionals.
 In real life, NA meetings, according to their literature, must remain unprofessional.
 Meeting leaders are just regular people who are in recovery themselves.
 It is not also not necessary whether an individual is enrolled in the rehab center or not.